We're Not in Kansas Anymore: Critical reception

 Most reviews of the pilot were average, claiming that while it was not bad, it was not great either.
-Metacritic gave the episode a Metascore—a weighted average based on the impressions of a select 12 critical reviews—of 46, signifying mixed or average reviews.
+Metacritic gave the episode a score—a weighted average based on the impressions of a select 12 critical reviews—of 46, indicating "mixed or average reviews".
 When compared to the original series, Rob Owen of the Pittsburgh Post-Gazette felt that the spin-off covered the same themes—family, friends, teen melodrama, relationships—but with more humor.
 Owen praised the compelling characters and the acting, and found the dialogue to be more clever than painful.
 Adam Buckman of the New York Post commented on the crude language used by the characters, and found there was nothing new that could have surprised him with watching the episode.
 Ray Richmond of The Hollywood Reporter found that despite The CW's decision not to send out screeners to critics, the pilot was "[not] so horrible after all".
 Richmond praised the actors and writers, especially returning actor Garth, whom he found looked "terrific" and acted well.

 Alan Sepinwall of The Star-Ledger found that while 90210 was neither "trainwreck nor masterpiece", it remained remarkably faithful in tone and spirit to the original series.
-The reviewer realized that "the dialogue was at times intentionally funny", and pointed out that although the actors looked to old for high school, they acted "a lot more natural" than the actors on the original series.
+The reviewer realized that "the dialogue was at times intentionally funny", and pointed out that although the actors looked too old for high school, they acted "a lot more natural" than the actors on the original series.
 Sepinwall questioned The CW's intended audience, saying that while the music and styles were reminiscent of Gossip Girl, those who had not seen the original series would not have cared for the returning characters.
 Verne Gay of Newsday described 90210 as a "perfectly competent and reasonably seamless revival", with enough contemporary touchstones to attract new viewers.
 The reviewer commended the spin-off for integrating the new characters with the originals, while also including adults.
 Gay found that while the pilot featured too many story lines, the "vibe felt right" and it was not the disaster it was expected to be.